achuwilson/pydrake-manipulator-documentation/README.md

 The [```iiwa_stack```](https://github.com/IFL-CAMP/iiwa_stack) package can be used to interface IIWA fron ROS.
 It uses the Smart Servoing functionality over the KLI network interface.

-The ROSJava nodes running on the robot as a Sunrise RobotApplication sends data and receives commands from a ROS master running on the external PC.
-The [wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki) provides detailed instructions on getting ROS
+The ROSJava nodes running on the robot controller as a Sunrise RobotApplication sends data and receives commands from a ROS master running on the external PC.
+The [wiki](https://github.com/IFL-CAMP/iiwa_stack/wiki) provides detailed instructions on controlling from ROS.

+## **Controlling IIWA from Drake**
 ### **Drake IIWA Java Application**
- The Java application has to be compiled with the Kuka Sunrise Workbench and uploaded to the robot.
-The application opens an FRI connection to which the ```kuka_driver``` running on an external computer connects to.
+ The Java application runs on the on the Sunrise Controller and opens an FRI connection to which the ```kuka_driver``` running on an external computer connects to.

- The Java applications as well as the detailed documentation is available in [```drake-iiwa-driver```](https://github.com/RobotLocomotion/drake-iiwa-driver)
+ The detailed documentation and code is available in [```drake-iiwa-driver```](https://github.com/RobotLocomotion/drake-iiwa-driver)
  There are two applications

   - DrakeFRIPositionDriver